Christina's Husband and Kid Opening Presents

 That's not how entrepreneurship works.
 And pretending it does just makes you feel like a failure when you can't achieve this mythical balance.

 Here's the truth: As an entrepreneur, work and life don't exist in separate compartments.
 They blur.
 They blend.
 Your business is part of your life, not separate from it.
-And that's actually okay — when it's done intentionally.

 What you need isn't balance.
-It's HARMONY.
+It's harmony.

-Work-life balance is like a layered parfait… work layer, life layer, work layer, life layer — distinct, separate, never mixing.
+Work-life balance is like a layered parfait — work layer, life layer, work layer, life layer.
+Distinct, separate, never mixing.

 • Tries to keep work and life completely separate